 Some people are born with freckles, and others develop them after years of sun exposure.
 Since they're common and almost always harmless, there's not usually any health reason to treat freckles.
 If you don't want to live with them, however, you don't have to.
 To fade them out, go to the store and buy some lemons -- or, if you don't like squeezing them yourself, just buy lemon juice, but make sure it's pure.
 Artificial ingredients and flavorings won't work as well.

 Once you've got the juice, all you have to do is apply it to your freckles.
 A cotton ball or a paintbrush should work.
 After a few months of continued application, your freckles should begin to fade.

 While lemon juice can be effective at fading freckles, any progress you make can be completely undone by a few days in the sun without any protection.
 So, if you want to keep those freckles away, you need to wear sunscreen.
 You'll also need to keep applying lemon juice to maintain your results, as it's only a temporary solution [source: Cuming].
 If you're looking for something more permanent, you may want to look into laser removal.
 It can be fast and effective, but it's the more expensive option [source: Bernstein].

-See the links on the next page for lots more information on freckles and skin care.
+See the links below for lots more information on freckles and skin care.

 Related HowStuffWorks Articles

 - Bernstein, Dr. Eric F. "Freckle Removal."
 The Patient's Guide.
 (Sept.
 23, 2009)http://www.freckles.org/freckleremoval.aspx

 - Cuming, Angela & Kristie Lau.
 "Mythbusting beauty."
 The Sydney Morning Herald.
 January 13, 2009.
 (Sept.
 23, 2009)http://www.smh.com.au/lifestyle/beauty/mythbusting-beauty-20090403-9m7g.html